How To Raw Feed/BARF Your Dog Properly

 • growth problems are reduced

-• the risk of stomach rotation is significantly reduced
+• the risk of stomach bloat is significantly reduced

 • fewer tartar and gum problems from more chewing on the food